Elon, North Carolina

 This is John’s Christmas story; the Word became flesh.
 It is different from the other Christmas stories.
 Matthew and Luke begin the Christmas story in Bethlehem.
 John does NOT start the story on earth.
 He starts the story in heaven.
 The first three verses of the chapter take place in heaven.

 John does not mention an inn.
 It does not mention a manger or any swaddling clothes.
 He does not mention the wise men.
 He does not mention the great star that led them to Jesus.
+The Gospels of Mark and John start with Jesus as a grown man.
 John gives us a theology of Christmas.
 For John, Christmas is not about a baby being born in a manger.
 It is about God becoming man.

 The Word became flesh.
 William Barclay called that “the single greatest verse in the NT.”
 It is a shocking statement.
 The incarnation is one of the greatest miracles in the Bible.
 God became one of us.
 He stepped down from heaven to earth and became a man.
 The eternal Word became flesh.
 The Creator of the world became flesh.
 The one is said to be God became flesh.